Haidermb/Loan_Approval_Prediction/README.md

 ## Results
 As here we want optimal value for Type 1 error (FP rate) and Type 2 error (FN rate)
-Hence Naive Bayes is a optimal Choice with highest Accuracy and AUC
+Hence Naive Bayes is a optimal Choice with
+Accuracy : 0.83
+Precision : 0.82
+Recall : 0.97
+AUC : 0.83